 The valves are used in plumbing and HVAC systems

 The most common use for these valves is in plumbing and HVAC systems, where they are usually installed in drain pipes to keep water from flowing backwards into the system.
 These valves can also be found in dishwashers, washing machines, refrigerators, and even swimming pools.
 They’re used in water treatment plants to prevent the backflow of sewage into the ground.
+You can use pilot light water heater to make the water warm.

 If you’ve ever installed a hot tub or poolside shower at your home or business—or if you’ve ever done any sort of work on a residential or commercial plumbing system—you may have come across one of these valves yourself.